Reviewed 14 June 2026

 | Heat pump water heater | $2,000 | UEF 3.3+ |

 Stacking-eligible state programs by region: California TECH Clean California, Massachusetts Mass Save, New York Clean Heat, Maine Efficiency, Vermont Efficiency Vermont, Oregon Energy Trust, Washington Energy Smart, Colorado Xcel Home Energy, Minnesota CARD program.
+Always confirm a program is active and funded in your area before you sign.

 Related Pages